rnewson/couchdb-lucene/CONFIGURING_ANALYZERS.md

 # Configuring Analyzers

 There are many other analyzers included in Lucene and there are occasions where custom analyzers are needed.
-There is now support for configuring additional analyzers without needing to modify couchdb-lucene.
+There is now support for configuring additional analyzers without needing to further modify couchdb-lucene.

 The basic approach is to refer to the analyzer by its java class name, e.g., `org.apache.lucene.analysis.ar.ArabicAnalyzer` or `io.bdrc.lucene.bo.TibetanAnalyzer` and specify any parameters that need to be supplied to the analyzer constructor, such as stop words or exclusion words lists and the like.